Snouuuflake/MSS-Worship/README.md

 ## Contributing to the project
 ### I am by all means not an experienced programmer, but I plan to continually improve this app for years to come.
-### Any and all contributions to this project are much appreciated
+### Any and all contributions to this project are much appreciated!